eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 - *minGap*: the minimum gap between vehicles in a standing queue in m (default 2.5)
 - *tau*: the desired minimum time headway in seconds (default 1)

-Assuming that all vehicles are driving at at constant speed *s*, the following headways hold for 'Krauss':
+Assuming that all vehicles are driving at constant speed *s*, the following headways hold for 'Krauss':

 - `netHeadway = minGap + tau * s`